vishalgattani/vishalgattani.github.io/_projects/2023-10-01-unity-simulator.md

 # Motivation

-This project is solely being built from scratch for learning purposes.
-The project aims to improve skills in the following areas:
+This project is solely being built from scratch for learning purposes to improve skills in the following areas:
 1. Game development
 2. Robotics
 3. Artificial Intelligence

 # Features of Simulator

-## Unity-ROS
+## Unity-ROS (TBD)

 ## Asset inventory system

 1. [x] Browse an asset bundle
 2. [x] Load an asset bundle
-3. [ ] Load multiple asset bundles
+3. [x] Load multiple asset bundles
+4. [x] Unload an asset bundle
-4. [x] Spawn an obstacle using raycasting to the ground layers
+5. [x] Spawn an obstacle using raycasting to the ground layers
-5. [x] Save configuration in a `.json`
+6. [x] Save configuration in a `.json`
-6. [ ] Load configuration from a `.json`
+7. [ ] Load configuration from a `.json`
-7. [ ] Need to load the asset bundles for assets within the `.json` first
+8. [ ] Need to load the asset bundles for assets within the `.json` first
-8. [x] Unload an asset bundle
+9. [x] Unload an asset bundle

 ## Randomization of scenario using `Scenic`